No, you do not need to get your patent attorney to sign a nondisclosure agreement (NDA).

 Below are a few action items you can take to research the person you are going to retain.

-- Online research of the patent attorney
+- Check whether the person is a patent attorney

-- Visit the patent attorney
+- Review the patent attorney’s experience

-First, confirm if the person is a bona-fide patent attorney.
+First, confirm if the person is a patent attorney.
 After hearing so many horror stories, I’ve discovered that patent agents and invention promotion companies try to pass themselves off as patent attorneys to increase their perceived value.